Distributed architectures for big data processing and analytics (2024/2025)

 Team 2: Students from L to Z – Friday from 11:30 to 13:00 (First lab activity – March 7, 2025) @ LABINF

-• How to configure Visual Studio Code on your personal laptop: 📘guide.
+• MapReduce installation Guide: Configure Visual Studio Code on your laptop (📘guide).

 • Windows users only: You must configure the winutils (🗃️winutils.zip) and set up some environmental variables.
 Follow this 📘extra guide for the complete configuration.

 • Laboratory materials are available in multiple versions.
 The version with libraries is the only one you can use on the LABINF computers.
 Use it on your laptop if you are not interested in running the applications locally.
-All the other versions are Maven projects, so you can use them locally on your personal laptop to write the code and then run it locally inside Visual Studio Code or on the BigData@Polito cluster.
-The legend is as follows: 📚lib: Project/template with libraries, 🐧mavU: Maven project for Linux/MacOS, 🪟mavW: Maven project for Windows (Hadoop projects only).
+All the other versions are Maven projects, so you can use them locally on your laptop to write the code and then run it locally inside Visual Studio Code or on the BigData@Polito cluster (pay attention that the way you export the jar is different with Maven!).
+The legend follows: 📚lib: Project/template with libraries, 🐧mavU: Maven project for Linux/MacOS, 🪟mavW: Maven project for Windows (Hadoop projects only).

 • Basic project for MapReduce applications (📚lib, 🐧mavU, 🪟mavW)